jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

-To try this out yourself, follow these steps.
+To run this on your own **docassemble** server, follow these steps.
 (This assumes you have already followed the [installation] instructions.)

 1. Click "Log in" in the upper right hand corner and log in as: